timelinez/timelinez.github.io/README.md

 # Making your own timeline

-You're interested in hosting your own timeline, in which case take a look at [https://github.com/timelinez/jfk](https://github.com/timelinez/jfk) and make something similar (fork the repo, and maintain divergence).
+If you're interested in making your own timelines, take a look at [https://github.com/timelinez/jfk](https://github.com/timelinez/jfk) and make something similar in a new repo for your GitHub org or user.
+Don't use for for that as you're not going to keep abreast of the small amount of JFK data - your's will not just be wholly divergent, it won't have any common history.

+Fork this repo too and maintain divergence with it.
+It should be forked into a "<orgOrUserName>.github.io" repo name, so that technology around the same origin policy works.

 Editing your timeline can be done through Github's web interface.
 You can process your own contributions using GitHub's Pull-Request system.
+Remember that you can have more than one .txt timeline in the same repo, and each will have a strong URL of its own.

 # Features yet to add (contributions welcome)